CHESSComputing/CHAP-Training-Examples-Materials/example_02/README.md

 ## Real experiment example

 A full tomographic reconstruction from an actual CHESS experiment can easliy take half an hour or longer, requires a fair amount of computational resources and generates tens of GBs of data.
 It is therefore not suitable for the purpose of this tutorial.
-However, there is a fully reconstructed dataset available to view with `NeXpy` to illustate an example of an actual reconstructed sample measured here at CHESS on a tube filled with tiny ruby balls:
+However, there is a fully reconstructed dataset available to view with `NeXpy` to illustrate an example of an actual reconstructed sample measured here at CHESS on a tube filled with tiny ruby balls:

 1. Start `NeXpy` in a terminal as described in the step 1 of the second optional excersize above.
 This requires you again to have X11-forwarding enabled in your terminal.
     1. After the GUI pops up, click File-> Open and enter the following path in the File name box at the bottom: `/nfs/chess/user/x-cite/data/example_02/ruby_test`